innessim/innessim.github.io/_pages/systems/mimulus-guttatus.md

 classes: wide field-photos
 ---

-*Mimulus guttatus* is one of the most well-studied wildflowers in ecology and evolutionary biology — a long-running model system I've been fortunate to work within.
+*Mimulus guttatus* is one of the most well-studied wildflowers in ecology and evolutionary biology — a long-running model system I've been fortunate to work with.

 ## Habitat & range